Hyatt Regency Da Nang · Non Nuoc Beach

 Who Should Stay Here

 Families who want proper resort infrastructure, couples who want to mostly stay put and have everything on-site, and honeymooners who don't need to leave the property to have a great time.
+If you're planning to eat out every night in the city, factor in the taxi costs.

 For a full picture of Da Nang's hotel landscape, see our Best Hotels in Da Nang guide and our Where to Stay in Da Nang neighbourhood breakdown.